 Tear down

-On a warm same-region path this loop is sub-second glass-to-glass.
-Across an internet RTT, latency is roughly one RTT plus one MoQT group time — so keep the publisher’s timesliceMs short (250–500 ms) for tighter latency at the cost of slightly higher overhead.
+On a warm same-region path, this loop is sub-second glass-to-glass.
+Across an internet RTT, latency is approximately one RTT plus one MoQT group time.
+Keep the publisher’s timesliceMs short (250–500 ms) for tighter latency, at the cost of slightly higher overhead.

 Recipe 2 — RTMP event to thousands of viewers